Implicit Reasoning in Deep Time Series Forecasting: Supplemental Information

 \subsection{Extended Related Work}

-\paragraph{Implicit Reasoning in LLMs.} Prior research has explored implicit reasoning in language models \citep{allenzhu2023physics3.1, allenshu2023physics3.2, soheeyang2024multihopreasoning, wang2024grokked, zhong2023mquake}.
+\paragraph{Implicit Reasoning in LLMs.} Prior research has explored implicit reasoning in language models \citep{allenshu2023physics3.2, allenzhu2023physics3.1, wang2024grokked, soheeyang2024multihopreasoning, zhong2023mquake}.
 Implicit reasoning is often assessed through tasks that require models to apply knowledge learned during training to new test instances.
-One common form is \textit{composition}, or multi-hop reasoning, where models must chain multiple facts to answer a question \citep{wang2024grokked, zhong2023mquake, soheeyang2024multihopreasoning}.
-Other forms of implicit reasoning explored include \textit{comparison} and \textit{inverse search} \citep{allenzhu2023physics3.1, allenshu2023physics3.2}.
-Comparison involves models making judgments about unseen or altered data, such as comparing attributes of entities from training.
-Inverse search tests the ability to retrieve information in the reverse order of the training task.
-An example of an inverse order task is identifying an entity based on its attributes when the model was trained for the reverse task.
-Allen-Zhu et al.~\citep{allenshu2023physics3.2} found that generative models struggle with inverse search unless pretrained for it specifically. \citep{allenshu2023physics3.2}.
+One common form is \textit{composition}, where models must chain multiple facts to answer a question \citep{wang2024grokked, soheeyang2024multihopreasoning, zhong2023mquake}.
+Other forms of implicit reasoning explored include \textit{comparison} and \textit{inverse search} \citep{allenshu2023physics3.2, wang2024grokked}.
+Comparison involves models evaluating two or more entities to make judgments, such as determining whether the attribute value of one entity is greater or smaller than that of another.
+Inverse search tests a model's ability to generate predictions in the reverse order of the training task.
+For example, this could involve applying the model to identify an entity based on its attributes when it was originally trained to predict the attributes of entities.
+Allen-Zhu et al. found that generative models struggle with inverse search unless pretrained for it specifically \citep{allenshu2023physics3.2}.

 While models can recall individual facts well, they struggle with multi-hop reasoning that requires `chain-of-thought' logic. \citet{soheeyang2024multihopreasoning} found evidence of latent multi-hop reasoning for specific fact compositions, but noted it is highly contextual.
 Wang et al. demonstrated that Transformers can learn implicit reasoning, but only after extended training beyond typical overfitting thresholds \citep{wang2024grokked}.
 Composition tasks have also been studied in machine translation, testing whether models can generalize learned command components to new conjunctions, such as repeating actions \citep{lake2018generalization}.